 Output Directory: The output directory used by the GIS server to store temporary files needed by services.
 An output directory is not required for map services.
 If no output directory is specified, map images are returned to client applications using MIME data.

 Allow per request modification of layer order and symbology: Optionally, you can choose to allow clients, such as the ArcGIS Web APIs, to change layer appearance and behavior in a map service.
 Additionally, if the map service has registered workspaces, clients can add layers to the map service contained in those workspaces.
-For more information, see About dynamic layers.
+For more information, see Dynamic layers.

 Use the Capabilities tab to select the capabilities that you want to enable for your map service.
 Capabilities create additional services that work from or with your map service.
 They allow users to access your map in an expanded variety of applications and devices.
 Capabilities also allow users to do a greater variety of things with your map service, such as network analysis and feature access.

 This table lists the capabilities that are available with map services and any special requirements for enabling the capability.
 To learn more about setting properties specific to each capability, see the links below.

 |Capability||What it does||Special requirements|

 Provides access to the contents of a map document through SOAP and REST URLs